Red Equipment - UK

 Just as your hands need protection, so do your feet!
 With your gloves chosen, next on the list of what to wear for open water swimming in winter is a pair of neoprene boots.
 Once again, the thickness should be chosen based on the water temperature and the level of flexibility that you find most comfortable so be willing to try a couple of pairs on to find the right fit.
 Your boots should be snug but not too tight and we suggest choosing a style with reinforced soles to keep your feet protected from any hazards and rocks that may be hiding in the water when visibility is low.

 Particularly in winter, the conditions on the shore can be little better than the temperatures in the sea and it’s vital that you take steps to prevent your body temperature from dropping further when you have exited the water.
-Popping on a beanie hat like our Voyager Beanie is a great way to give your body temperature a bit of a boost back to normal.
+Popping on a beanie hat like our Eddy recycled polyester beanie or Flow organic cotton beanie is a great way to give your body temperature a bit of a boost back to normal.
 The snug but comfortable fit will hug your ears to offer protection from the wind and all-around cosy warmth as you dry off.

 And how could we create a list of what to wear for open water swimming in winter without giving changing robes a mention?
 A changing robe is one of the most vital pieces of equipment you could invest in if you regularly spend time in and around water, providing privacy and warmth when exposed to the elements.
-In the winter months, go for one with long sleeves and a fleece lining like the Red Pro Change Evo.
-The oversized design and waterproof exterior will keep you cosy and dry both before and after your aquatic adventure.
+For winter, opt for the award-winning EVO Pro Change Robe.
+The long sleeves, fleece lining, oversized design, and waterproof exterior will keep you cosy and dry both before and after your aquatic adventure.

 Last but certainly not least, don’t forget your kit bag.
-Okay, you don’t wear it quite in the same way as the other items on our list of what to wear for open water swimming in winter, but it’s certainly just as important.
-Go for one that is 100% waterproof like our 40l waterproof kit bag which offers plenty of room to carry everything (even your changing robe) with the added bonus of a detachable wipe-down changing mat to keep your feet sand-free when changing post-swim
+Okay, you don’t wear it quite in the same way as the other items on our list of what to wear for open water swimming in winter, but it’s just as important.
+Go for one that is 100% waterproof, like our 40l Waterproof Kit Bag, which offers plenty of room to carry everything (even your changing robe) with the added bonus of a detachable wipe-down changing mat to keep your feet sand-free when changing post-swim.